oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 }
 ```

 Create `src/main/java/.../jugtours/web/UserController.java` and populate it with the following code.
-This API will be used by Angular to 1) find out if a user is authenticated and 2) perform global logout.
+Angular will use this API to 1) find out if a user is authenticated and 2) perform global logout.

 ```java
 package com.okta.developer.jugtours.web;